calmm-js/documentation/introduction-to-calmm.md

 [Lenses](http://sebfisch.github.io/research/pub/Fischer+MPC15.pdf) are a form of bidirectional programs.
-In combination with atoms, lenses provide a way to selectively transmit state to components.
+In combination with atoms, lenses provide a way to selectively decompose state to be passed to components.
 A component, that is given a modifiable atom to access state, does not need to know whether that atom actually stores the root state or whether the atom is in fact only a small portion of root state or even a property computed from state.
-Lenses allow state to be stored as a whole, to reap benefits such as [trivial undo-redo](https://github.com/calmm-js/atom.undo), and then selectively transmitted step-by-step trough the component hierarchy to leaf components that are only interested in some specific part of the state.
+Lenses allow state to be stored as a whole, to reap benefits such as [trivial undo-redo](https://github.com/calmm-js/atom.undo), and then selectively decomposed and passed step-by-step all the way trough the component hierarchy to leaf components that are only interested in some specific part of the state.
 Like VDOM, lenses enable structural programming, but in this case following the structure of the data rather than that of the desired display elements.

 The combination of atoms and lenses realizes the plug-and-play vision for components.
-The transmission of state to components becomes concise and effective.
+The passing of state to components becomes concise and effective.

 It must be emphasized that all parts of the above are essentially optional.
 For example, a component that only needs to display state, and doesn't need to